anzuannbabu/visitors-counter/README.md

-# advintech-visitors-counter
+# laravel-advintech-visitors-counter
-This is the website visitors counter build on top of browser fingerprint
+This is the laravel website visitors counter build on top of browser fingerprint

 # Installation